Local asymptotic properties for Cox-Ingersoll-Ross process with discrete observations: Introduction

 When the LAMN property holds for the likelihood at $(a_0,b_0)$ with rates of convergence $(\varphi_{1,n}^{-1}(a_0,b_0),\varphi_{2,n}^{-1}(a_0,b_0))$ and asymptotic random Fisher information matrix $I(a_0,b_0)$, convolution and minimax theorems can be applied.
 On the one hand, the convolution theorem \cite[Corollary 1]{JP82} suggests the notion of asymptotically efficient estimators.
 That is, a sequence of estimators $\{(\widehat{a}_n,\widehat{b}_n)\}_{n\in\mathbb{N}^{\ast}}$ of the parameter $(a_0,b_0)$ is said to be asymptotically efficient at $(a_0,b_0)$ in the sense of H\'ajek-Le Cam convolution theorem if as $n\to\infty$,

 where $I(a_0,b_0)$ and $\mathcal{N}(0,I_2)$ are independent.
-On the other hand, as a consequence of minimax theorem \cite[Proposition 2]{JP82}, the lower bound for the asymptotic variance of any estimators is given by $I(a_0,b_0)^{-1}$.
+On the other hand, as a consequence of the minimax theorem \cite[Proposition 2]{JP82}, the lower bound for the asymptotic variance of any estimators is given by $I(a_0,b_0)^{-1}$.
 For details, we refer the reader to e.g. \cite{JP82,CY90}.
 It is worth noticing that the estimators constructed from a discretization of the time-continuous MLE given in \cite[Theorem 8 and 9]{BK13} are asymptotically efficient in the subcritical and critical cases since their variance attains the lower bound for the asymptotic variance of estimators with the optimal rate of convergence (see Remark \ref{efficiency}).

-To obtain the aforementioned results, our Malliavin calculus approach allows to obtain an appropriate stochastic expansion of the log-likelihood ratio (see Proposition \ref{c2prop1} and Lemma \ref{delta} and \ref{delta2}).
-To treat the main term in the asymptotic behavior of the expansion, in the subcritical case, we apply a central limit theorem for triangular arrays of random variables together with \eqref{ergo1}-\eqref{ergo2} (see Lemma \ref{main}) whereas in the critical and supercritical cases, the corresponding convergence results \eqref{criticalconvergence2}-\eqref{criticalconvergence} and \eqref{supercriticalconvergence2}-\eqref{supercriticalconvergence3} on the CIR process are essentially used (see Lemma \ref{main2} and \ref{main4}).
+To obtain the aforementioned results, our Malliavin calculus approach allows to obtain an appropriate stochastic expansion of the log-likelihood ratio (see Proposition \ref{c2prop1}).
+To treat the main term in the asymptotic behavior of the expansion, in the subcritical case, we apply a central limit theorem for triangular arrays of random variables together with the ergodic property whereas in the critical and supercritical cases, the corresponding convergence results \eqref{criticalconvergence2}-\eqref{criticalconvergence} and \eqref{supercriticalconvergence2} on the CIR process are essentially used.
 The difficult part of the proof is to deal with the negligible terms of the expansion.
 In \cite{G01, G02}, a change of transition density functions of the diffusion processes is performed in order to be able to use the upper and lower bounds of Gaussian type of the transition density functions.
-This allows to measure the deviations of the change of transition density functions when the parameters change.
+This allows to measure the deviation of the change of transition density functions when the parameters change.
 For the CIR process, the transition density estimates of Gaussian type may not exist since the diffusion coefficient and its derivative are not bounded.
-To overcome these difficulties, instead of changing transition density functions, Girsanov's theorem is essentially used to change the probability measures (see \eqref{ratio2}).
-Then a technical Lemma \ref{deviation1} is established in order to measure the deviations of the Girsanov change of measure when the drift parameters change.
+To overcome these difficulties, instead of changing transition density functions, change of measures is essentially used (see Lemma \ref{change}).
+Then a technical Lemma \ref{deviation1} is established in order to measure the deviation of the change of measures when the drift parameters change.